ALamm/nightlife/README.md

 2. As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
 3. As an authenticated user, I can remove myself from a bar if I no longer want to go there.
 4. As an unauthenticated user, when I login I should not have to search again.
+5. ADDED - hover over 'the number of users going' and get a tooltip showing 'who is going'

 ## Technology

-Server side, it uses Drywall which is built with the [Express](http://expressjs.com/) framework.
+Server side, I used Drywall which is built with the [Express](http://expressjs.com/) framework.

 Using [MongoDB](http://www.mongodb.org/) as a data store.

+Using Jade/Pug - Node template engine for the View

-We're using [Grunt](http://gruntjs.com/) for the asset pipeline.
+Using [Grunt](http://gruntjs.com/) for the asset pipeline.

 | On The Server | On The Client  | Development |
 | ------------- | -------------- | ----------- |